OCA/website/website_snippet_blog_display_post/README.rst

 -----

 To use this module, please click on the snippet menu in website edit mode.
-There will be available a new snippet called "Show Blog Post"
+There will be available a new snippet called "Blog Entry".

 Once selected the snippet and placed in the website, the options of the snippet itself will allow you to select wich Blog post to display.